 )

-ā ļø Using the standard method to add third-party webfonts (Google Fonts, Bunny Fonts or Fontshare) to a webpage can slow down page load significantly.
-Lighthouse and PageSpeed Insights calls them "render-blocking resource", which means the page can't render fully until the webfonts CSS hasn't been fetched from the remote server.
+ā ļø Using the standard method to add third-party webfonts (Google Fonts, Bunny Fonts or Fontshare) to a webpage can significantly slow down page load.
+Lighthouse and PageSpeed Insights call them "render-blocking resources", which means the page can't fully render until the webfonts CSS has been fetched from the remote server.

-š By avoiding render-blocking resources caused by third-party webfonts, you can boost page performance which leads to better user-experience and it improves SEO results.
+š By avoiding render-blocking resources caused by third-party webfonts, you can boost page performance, leading to a better user experience and improved SEO results.

-āļø The plugin downloads the given fonts from the third-party webfont service (like Google Fonts) and dynamically injects them (as an internal or external stylesheet) into your Vite project, transforming the third-party webfonts into self-hosted ones. š¤©
+āļø The plugin downloads the specified fonts from the third-party webfont service (like Google Fonts) and dynamically injects them (as an internal or external stylesheet) into your Vite project, transforming third-party webfonts into self-hosted ones. š¤©

-š In addition to the significant performance increase, your visitors will also benefit to privacy protection, since there is no third-party server involved.
+š In addition to the significant performance increase, your visitors will also benefit from privacy protection, since there is no third-party server involved.

 , example: